Acclaimed Poet, Performer, & Writer

 She is the author of seven volumes of poetry, including The Analyst, poems about a decades-long patient-therapist relationship that reverses and continues to evolve after the analyst’s stroke and recovery through painting, The Second Blush, poems about a mid-life marriage, and Cornucopia: New & Selected Poems.
 Widely anthologized, her poems appear in The Best of the Best American Poetry and The Oxford Book of American Poetry.
 She is former president of the Poetry Society of America, and was a co-creator of the Poetry in Motion program on New York City’s public transportation.
 She co-edited the anthology Poetry in Motion: 100 Poems from the Subways and Buses.
 In Canada she created The Best Canadian Poetry in English series, now in its ninth year.

 Molly Peacock also wrote and performed in a one-woman show in poems, The Shimmering Verge, which presents her life as a poet.
 The show toured the US and Canada, including off Broadway.
 The New York Times described it as “stunning memory pieces…[with] animated, sometimes comical delivery.”

 Among her honors are fellowships from the Danforth, Ingram Merrill, and Woodrow Wilson Foundations, as well as the National Endowment for the Arts and the Canada Council on the Arts.
 Her poems have appeared in The New Yorker, The Literary Review of Canada, The Times Literary Supplement, The Malahat Review, The Yale Review, and other leading literary journals.
 She also held a Fellowship from the Leon Levy Center for Biography at the CUNY Graduate Center.
 Peacock has been a writer-in-residence and teacher at numerous universities, including Bucknell University, University of California, Riverside, University of Western Ontario and University of Cincinnati.
 She is Faculty Emerita at the Spalding University Brief Residency MFA Program in Creative Writing.

 She received a BA magna cum laude from SUNY Binghamton and an M.A. with honors from The Writing Seminars at The Johns Hopkins University.
-Born in Buffalo, Peacock is also a citizen of Canada, where she resides with her husband.
+Born in Buffalo, Peacock is also a citizen of Canada, where she resided with her late husband, Michael Groden.
 She is based both in Toronto and New York City.